Hepatitis A is a liver infection caused by a virus that's spread in the poo of an infected person.

 It's uncommon in the UK, but certain groups are at increased risk.
 This includes travellers to parts of the world with poor levels of sanitation, men who have sex with men, and people who inject drugs.

 Hepatitis A can be unpleasant, but it's not usually serious and most people make a full recovery within a couple of months.

-A hepatitis A vaccine is available for people at a high risk of infection.
+A hepatitis A vaccine is available for people at high risk of infection.

 Symptoms of hepatitis A

-The symptoms of hepatitis A develop, on average, around four weeks after becoming infected, although not everyone will experience them.
+The symptoms of hepatitis A develop, on average, around 4 weeks after becoming infected, although not everyone will get them.

 Symptoms can include:

 - pain in the upper right part of your tummy

 - yellowing of the skin and eyes (jaundice)